ogecko/alpaca-benro-polaris/docs/nina.md

 You can view a demonstration of parts of this documentation in the following YouTube Video.

 [TBD]
+Point

-## 4. Plate Solving and N Star Alignment
+## 4. Plate Solving and N Point Alignment
 Nina supports a range of Plate-Solving applications to help identify where your mount points in the night sky.
 Our recommended application is [ASTAP, the Astrometric STAcking Program](https://www.hnsky.org/astap.htm), which includes an astrometric solver.
 If you have used [Astronomy.net](https://nova.astrometry.net/upload) in the past, you will be amazed at ATAP's speed and ease of integration with Nina.

 ![Plate Solving Options](images/abp-nina-ps-settings.png)